-We are a team of passionate and dedicated individuals who are committed to change and solving hunger and poverty in Africa.
+We are a team of passionate and dedicated individuals who are committed to change and solving poverty in Africa.

 After 10 years of working and volunteering for Trees for the Future, John became Executive Director in 2013.
 John has deep knowledge of international agricultural development and extensive experience living with and among the rural poor in Sub-Saharan Africa.
 He speaks three languages well (and another three languages not so well) and has lived and worked in 12 developing countries.
 John has dedicated his life to creating innovative training approaches that empower farmers to rise out of poverty, and he has created award winning high-tech, low-tech, and no-tech training programs that are currently in use throughout the developing world.
 He is now focused at helping Trees for the Future end hunger and extreme poverty for a million people.

 Ashleigh came to Trees for the Future by way of serving as an Agroforestry Peace Corps Volunteer in Senegal, where she lived in a rural Serrer village and worked with the host community to plant trees and work on a variety of community development initiatives.
 Previously, she lived in Northern France as an English teacher and worked for the Sierra Club as a legislative affairs intern.
 She is a graduate of Michigan State University (Go Green!) and studied International Development from the Department of Community Sustainability there (Masters of Science).
 When she is not talking about TREES’ powerful work and exploring new opportunities and partnerships for the organization, she is all about being outdoors, gardening, speaking French, practicing her yoga moves, and looking for Michigan microbrews in DC.